The Spectra of $p\bar\Lambda$ and $p\bar\Sigma$ Hexaquark States: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We investigated the ground state mass spectra of the hexaquark molecular configurations $p\bar{\Lambda}$ and $p\bar{\Sigma}$ with the four quantum numbers: $J^{P}=0^{-}, 0^{+}, 1^{-}, 1^{+}$ in the QCDSR framework.
+In this work, we investigated the ground state mass spectra of the hexaquark molecular states of $p\bar{\Lambda}$ and $p\bar{\Sigma}$ with quantum numbers $J^{P}=0^{-}, 0^{+}, 1^{-}, 1^{+}$ in the framework of QCDSR.
 Two independent octet baryonic currents were chosen to establish the QCDSR.
-The results indicate that only the hexaquark states $p\bar{\Lambda}$ and $p\bar{\Sigma}$ with $J^{P}=0^{-}, 0^{+}, 1^{-}$ exist, with masses below their corresponding diquark thresholds.
-Since the quantum number of $X(2085)$ have already been confirmed as $J^P=1^{+}$, and our results indicate the absence of $p\bar{\Lambda}$ and $p\bar{\Sigma}$ with $J^{P}=1^{+}$, we exclude the possibility of $X(2085)$ of being this structure.
-On the other hand, the mass of $X(2075)$ lies close to the $1^{-}$ $p\bar{\Lambda}$ and $p\bar{\Sigma}$ molecular states.
-Based on these results, we also analyzed the possible decay modes of these six hexaquark states, leaving to experimental confirmation.
+The results revealed that only 6 molecular bound states with quantum numbers $J^{P}=0^{-}, 0^{+}, 1^{-}$ may exist, with masses below their corresponding dibaryon thresholds.
+Since the quantum number of $X(2085)$ was fixed in experiment as $J^P=1^{+}$, our result hence disfavors it to be purely in configurations of $p\bar{\Lambda}$ and $p\bar{\Sigma}$ molecular structure.
+On the other hand, the mass of $X(2075)$ lies in the vicinity of $1^{-}$ $p\bar{\Lambda}$ and $p\bar{\Sigma}$ molecular states, and hence it possibly possesses large components of $p\bar{\Lambda}$ and $p\bar{\Sigma}$.
+We also analyzed the possible decay modes of these six hexaquark states, leaving them to later experimental confirmation.
+The hadronic states $X(2075)$ and $X(2085)$ are located in the region around $2$ GeV, which is known to be highly complex in the experimental spectrum and may accommodate a variety of hadronic configurations.
+As such, it is possible that both $X(2075)$ and $X(2085)$ are not pure states, but rather mixtures of different hadronic components.
+For example, $X(2075)$ might be a mixture of tetraquark and hexaquark states.
+The mixing effects of the currents expressed in Eq.\eqref{j0-}--\eqref{j1+} with interpolating currents of other states who share the same quantum numbers and similar masses can be taken into account in future works to enhance the precision of our prediction.

 \begin{appendix} In the appendix, the analytical results for the spectral densities are presented, corresponding to 16 different configurations, i.e., four quantum numbers for each of the two hexaquark states; $p\bar{\Lambda}$ and $p\bar{\Sigma}$ states with two different baryonic currents.
 In calculating the spectral densities, the \texttt{FeynCalc} package \cite{Shtabovenko:2020gxv,Shtabovenko:2016sxi,Mertig:1990an} was utilized to trace out the $\gamma$-matrices.